VoxeLibre/VoxeLibre/CONTRIBUTING.md

 #### Textures
 For textures we use the Pixel Perfection texture pack.
-This is mostly enough; however in some cases - e.g. for newer minecraft features, it's useful to have texture artists around.
+This is mostly enough; however in some cases - e.g. for newer Minecraft features, it's useful to have texture artists around.
 If you want to make such contributions, join our Discord server.
 Demands for textures will be communicated there.